Meseery/MMNetworkingKit/README.md

 It provides basic properties and callbacks for subclassing.

 #### MMNetworkTaskDelegate
-It is the delegate protocol for observing result of STNetTask, mostly it is used in view controller.
+It is the delegate protocol for observing result of MMNetworkTask, mostly it is used in view controller.

 #### MMNetworkTaskGroup
 A network task group for executing network tasks serially or concurrently.